 Work has begun on the comprehensive renovation of Kenosha Country Club by Drew Rogers, ASGCA, and JDR Design Group.
-Kenosha CC is one of only two course in Wisconsin designed by ASGCA Founding Member Donald Ross.
+Kenosha CC is one of only two courses in Wisconsin designed by ASGCA Founding Member Donald Ross.

 Rogers’ work at Kenosha CC has run more or less concurrently with his firm’s projects at Sylvania Country Club near Toledo, Ohio, and Pine Lake Country Club outside Detroit, both of which sport original Willie Park Jr. designs in similar need of recovery and restoration.
 These projects come on the heels of Rogers’ restoration at Harry Colt-designed Old Elm in suburban Chicago.

 “We’re nearly 100 years into the evolution of these golf courses and any layout will undergo some degree of change over such a long period of use,” Rogers said.
 “But there’s a spectrum of change that can take place on courses like these, from the ‘Golden Age.’
-At one end, there are courses where the greens, tees and bunkering have been actively modified, moved or replaced with ever-more-modern feature components — such was the case at Pine Lake.
+At one end, there are courses where the greens, tees, and bunkering have been actively modified, moved or replaced with ever-more-modern feature components — such was the case at Pine Lake.
 At the other end, you have clubs like Kenosha and Sylvania, where most of the original features are still there, still recognizable but have slipped into disuse.

-“Ross, Park and Colt all went about their business quite differently, but the goals for Kenosha, Sylvania and Pine Lake are similar and straightforward enough: We intend to recover the original design intentions and bring them back into play ways that best suit today’s game.”
+“Ross, Park, and Colt all went about their business quite differently, but the goals for Kenosha, Sylvania and Pine Lake are similar and straightforward enough: We intend to recover the original design intentions and bring them back into play ways that best suit today’s game.”

 Kenosha Country Club was founded in 1898, strictly as a golfing club near the shores of Lake Michigan, some 50 miles north of Chicago.
 The club moved to its current location in 1920, when Ross was commissioned to design 18 holes beside the Pike River, a mile inland from the lake.
-Rogers and Kenosha course superintendent Paul Bastron secured the original Ross routing plans from the Tufts Archive in Pinehurst, N.C. — these plans, along with other archives at the club, revealed that Ross definitely spent time on site in Kenosha alongside his trusted construction foreman Walter Hatch, who built the course.
+Rogers and Kenosha course superintendent Paul Bastron secured the original Ross routing plans from the Tufts Archive in Pinehurst, N.C. — these plans, along with other archives at the club, revealed that Ross definitely spent time on-site in Kenosha alongside his trusted construction foreman Walter Hatch, who built the course.

 But much has changed in the intervening decades.
 Rogers got a sense of the restorative challenge at Kenosha when he first walked off the 3rd green two years ago.